DrAdrianDC/My-CV/README.md

 This repository is licensed under the MIT License.
 For more details, see the LICENSE file.

+## License
+This repository is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+For more details, see the LICENSE file.

 ---

 Thank you for visiting my CV repository.
 I look forward to connecting with you!